 Upon successful completion of this program, students will be able to:

-- Candidates apply theory and best practice in multiple supervised practicum/clinical experiences.
+- Apply theory and best practice in practicum experience.